Contact: Jill Notini

 TROUBLED WATER: FEDERAL SEIZURE HIGHLIGHTS HEALTH THREAT OF COUNTERFEIT REFRIGERATOR WATER FILTERS

-U.S. Customs and Border Patrol’s recent seizure of more than 5,200 counterfeit refrigerator water filters at the Los Angeles/Long Beach Seaport is a stark reminder that serious health and safety risks can lurk in even routine household purchases.
+U.S. Customs and Border Protection’s recent seizure of more than 5,200 counterfeit refrigerator water filters at the Los Angeles/Long Beach Seaport is a stark reminder that serious health and safety risks can lurk in even routine household purchases.

 Given that filters typically filter 400 gallons before they are replaced, the 5,200 counterfeit filters seized represent more than 33 million glasses of water.
 Counterfeit filters have flooded online marketplaces in recent years, attracting customers with discount prices.
 Last year, seizures netted more than 65,000 counterfeit filters.